ivotron/blackswan-position-popper/paper/paper.md

 community-maintained pipelines (@Fig:pipecatalog).
 The reusable catalog and the pipeline builder illustrate the importance that community will have in the success of Black Swan as an OSS project.
-Unless there is a community-wide effort in place.
-Develop and maintaining a pipeline by a single individual is too overwhelming.
+Unless there is a community-wide effort in place, Black Swan will not succeed as a viable project; developing and maintaining a pipeline by a single individual is too overwhelming.

 ![Sketch of the pipeline builder GUI.
 ](figures/pipecatalog.png){#fig:pipecatalog}